viamrobotics/docs/docs/tutorials/control/flutter-app.md

 3. Click **Application**, then choose a folder in which to create your project.
 4. Give your project a name, for example, <file>smart_machine_app</file>.
-   Naming it <file>smart_machine_app</file> will make it slightly easier to follow long in later steps.
+   Naming it <file>smart_machine_app</file> will make it slightly easier to follow along in later steps.

 {{<imgproc src="/tutorials/flutter-app/project-name.png" resize="1000x" declared-dimensions="true" alt="Entering the name for the project in VS Code: 'smart_machine_app'.">}}